 This egaltarian approach contrasts with paywalls, subscriptions, and other transactions of fiat for access to information.
 In this world, Donald Trump is a central bank that is happy to mint money.
 A meme that rises onto his podium achieves the ultimate payoff.

 This may have impliations to some of the new distrubuted social media projects like Steemit or Akasha where there is an actual currency or token transaction coupled to attention.

 Group decisions: I am bee as you are bee as we are bee

 When bees need to decide which of various potential new homes to move to, some bees take up a new role — scout.
 These bees fly out in search of suitable dry, warm spaces about the size of a couple of footballs.
 Each bee returns with an account of the place it has found.
 Each bee carries out a dance which through the strength of its enthusiasm for the site recruits new bees to visit the site.
 The next wave of bees head out to the site nominated by the initial scout that recruits them.
 Then the next wave returns and performs its own recruitment dances.
 At some point, enough bees are convinced by the overall enthusiasm that one nominee becomes the chosen one.
 At that stage ⅓ of the bees swarm to a new home, while the scouts fly back and forth between the new site and the cloud of bees, ensuring that their sisters don’t stray.

 The Red Religion had plenty of scouts who were originators,amplifiers and guides to the final place.
 These were figures who were “always on” — the bulk of their messaging was pertinent to the task at hand.
 It is worth noting that many of these scouts had a way of monetising attention.
-They sold books, or hats, or radio shows or apps.
+They sold books, or hats, or radio shows, apps or male vitality pills.